chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

   <img width="70%" src="scriptable-event-script-creator-result.png"/>
 </p>

-Using the custom event is the same as working with scripts with arguments.
+Using the custom event asset is the same as working with scripts with arguments and simple events.

 ## Manually Subscribing To Events
-It is recommended to use listener components to subscribe to events as that is the most flexible approach.
-However, when traceability is important, you can subscribe to events manually via code as well.
+It is recommended to use pre-defined and custom listener components to subscribe to events.
+However, when traceability is important, subscribing to events manually via non-listener components is preferable.

 There are two approaches that can be used to subscribe to an event, the first one is implementing `IScriptableEventListener<TArg>` and calling `AddListener(this)` (don't forget to call `RemoveListener(this)` at some point to avoid memory leaks):
 ```cs